insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-04-components-services.md

 ---

 **APPSeCONNECT** is a iPaaS which enables developer or citizen integrator to build integration solution such that the data could be transferred from one application to another in a seamless and free-flowing manner.
 It acts as middleware between enterprise applications which transfers data from one application and updates the same to their respective applications.
 It provides secured and powerful tooling capability which will let users create integrations between various bussiness applications.
-However,APPSeCONNECT consists of the following componenets to bring the power of automation into business operations,unleashing productivity and growth across teams in your organization.
+However, APPSeCONNECT consists of the following componenets to bring the power of automation into business operations, unleashing productivity and growth across teams in your organization.

 ## What is an APPSeCONNECT Components?